alextok/dbsc-discussions/README.md

 ````````

-It was demonstrated that in the scenario where a Contoso's IdP calls Fabrikam's Local Key Helper, this artifact should be a short lived, otherwise it is possible to take the PublicKey cert and the binding key from a malicious device and be able to bind the auth cookie to the malicious binding key.
+It was demonstrated that in the scenario where a Contoso's IdP calls Fabrikam's Local Key Helper, this artifact should be short-lived, otherwise it is possible to take the PublicKey cert and the binding key from a device controled by the attacker and be able to bind the auth cookie to the malicious binding key.

-It was also demonstrated that if both IdP and Local Key helper belong to the same vendor, then public key cert/binding statement can be long-lived.
-As proof of possession of the device can be done during every authentication.
-After the device auth has happened the IdP can use long lived binding statement/public key cert to establish the fact that binding key belong to the same device.
+It was also demonstrated that if both IdP and Local Key helper belong to the same vendor, then the public key cert/binding statement can be long-lived.
+As proof of possession of the device can be done during the authentication.
+After the device auth has happened the IdP can use the long-lived binding statement/public key cert to establish the fact that the binding key belongs to the same device.

 We concluded that in some scenarios
  - PublicKey cert/binding statement can be short-lived
  - PublicKey cert/binding statement can be long-lived.

-We also agreed that format of that the public key cert/binding statement should be public, but may be private, if IdP and Local key helper belongs to the same vendor.
+We also agreed that the format of the public key cert/binding statement should be public, but can be private, if IdP and Local key helper belongs to the same vendor.

-We need to define format of the public key cert/binding statement, and claims it contains.
+We need to define the format of the public key cert/binding statement, and claims it contains.

-For scenarios where PublicKey cert/binding statement is short-lived, we must solve a problem of clock-skew of between 2 different servers IdP and Attestation servers.
-For that purpose IdP can pass nonce that will be reflected inside PublicKey cert/binding statement.
-IdP will be able to validate nonce to ensure public key cert/binding statement is freshly issued.
+For scenarios where PublicKey cert/binding statement is short-lived, we must solve a problem of clock-skew between 2 different servers IdP and Attestation servers.
+For that purpose IdP can pass nonce, which will be reflected inside PublicKey cert/binding statement.
+IdP will be able to validate nonce to ensure the public key cert/binding statement is freshly issued.

 We agreed that the protocol between LocalKey helper and Attestation service doesn't need to be documented as part of public spec.
-Attestation service may not exists.
+The attestation service may not exists.

 On the meating we discussed Local Key helper.
 We agreed that Local Key helper can be a 3P software (not developed by browser or OS).
-During the meeting we discussed that Local Key helper and Attestation service can be developped by the same vendor.
-While it is true, after the meeting I came to conclusion that Attestation service may not exists.
-The source of truth for this scheme is device, and I believe we should introduce a new entity "Device registration client" and Local key helper and device registration client should be developped by the same vendor.
+During the meeting we discussed that Local Key helper and Attestation service must be developped by the same vendor.
+It was also demonstrated that the attestation service may not exist, when IdP and LocalKey helper is one unit.
+After the meeting I came to conclusion, that given the attestation service may not exists, the source of truth is device, and I believe we should introduce a new entity "Device registration client" and Local key helper and device registration client should be one unit.

 On the meeeting we agreed that Local Key Helper:
 - can be owned by MDM client (3P MDM providers)